Martijncvv/Martijncvv/README.md

 ### Welcome to my GitHub profile! ###

-:chains:  My name is Martijn van Veen, 26 years old and I am interested in technological innovations.
+:chains:  My name is Martijn, 26 years old and I am interested in technological innovations.
 This ranges from **blockchain technology** to artificial intelligence, and from apps that track body data to the third industrial revolution.